Sealed Lead Acid (SLA) batteries battery life is determined by a number of factors as follows:

 Oracle SLA batteries may be connected in parallel (positive to positive and negative to negative terminals) to increase rated Ah capacity or series connection (positive to negative to positive to negative terminals) to increase voltage of the battery string.
 The final connection to the application of a battery string should be connected to opposite corners of the string to ensure good current flow from the complete string helping to reduce battery voltage variances over time.
 All batteries must be matched as closely as possible in age and capacity.
 Also ensure all terminals are equally torqued and cleaned so variations in connection resistance is reduced.

 SLA batteries are generally considered maintenance free since they are valve regulated to outside influence.
 However, securing terminal connections and checking the battery exterior is required so good current flow in and out of the battery is achieved.
 This is especially important for strings of batteries connected in series or parallel connections.
-Some migration of current has been measured on the cover of battery where grease or other contaminates are allowed to accumulate between the battery terminals resulting in additional discharge of the battery.
+Some migration of current has been measured on the cover of a battery where grease or other contaminates are allowed to accumulate between the battery terminals resulting in additional discharge of the battery.
 There are small vent holes on the cover and tops of the batteries that must be kept clean so the pressure relief valves can vent properly.